d3vote/XSolutions-Configurable-Cash-Register/README.md

 ## How to run
 There are two ways to run the Application: From IDE (e.g. IntelliJ) or to install an actual release from [here.](https://github.com/d3vote/XSolutions-Configurable-Cash-Register/releases)

 Instruction for IDE (e.g. IntelliJ):

+__Disable display-scaling and we suggest using the resolution: 1920x1080 !__

 1) Clone the file to your directory.